rjones18/Azure-App/README.md

 # Azure Devops Flask App

 In this project, I created a flask app using Python, Flask, HTML, and CSS.
-I deployed the app using Microsoft Azure App Services PAAS.
+I deployed the app onto Azure App Services using Azure Repos and Azure Pipeline within Azure DevOps.

 Link to Website: https://rj-test-flask-app.azurewebsites.net